* Global supply tight with focus on output losses

 * Production problems in Libya

-* Trump, Putin set to meet in Helsinki (Updates throughout, changes dateline)
+* Trump, Putin set to meet in Helsinki (Updates detail, prices, comment; paragraphs 2, 6-7)

 LONDON, July 16 (Reuters) - Oil prices slipped on Monday as concerns about supply disruptions eased and Libyan ports reopened while traders eyed potential supply increases by Russia and other oil producers.

-Supply outages in Libya, a labor dispute in Norway and unrest in Iraq all helped push oil prices higher late last week, although prices still fell for a second straight week.
+Supply outages in Libya, a labour dispute in Norway and unrest in Iraq all helped push oil prices higher late last week, although prices still fell for a second straight week.